Chan-000/WEDE5020POE/README.md

 august 20, 2025: Added picture of profucts, as well as their names, prices and ingriedients on Products products.html.
 And a form and map on contact page as well as a filling form and a list of products in a cart on checkout page.
 August 26, 2025: Created a site map and a file/folder structure August 27, 2025: Pushed the code into Github
+September 22, 2025: Addressed Part 1 feedback on design mismatch aesthetic mismatch by planning to implement CSS in Part 2 with the colours mentioned in my proposal under Design and User experience and using Roboto font which align with the vision for Whiskers and Wag Tails.
+September 22, 2025: Update intent to refine wireframes to match the styled layout, improving from part 1 feedback.

  ## References
  -Images sourced from [Pexels](https://www.pexels.com), compressed with [TinyPNG](https://tinypng.com)